Vehicle Registration and Parking

 - Call (413) 748-3400 or ext.
 3400 (from a campus phone) for shuttle hours.

-- Vehicles that are not moved as instructed during snow removal will be ticketed and fined $50 and will not be eligible for appeal.
+- Vehicles that are not moved as instructed during snow removal will be ticketed and fined $50.
+Any citation issued for failure to remove your vehicle will not be eligible for appeal.

-- Vehicles that must be towed in order to clear snow will be cited an additional $25.
+- Vehicles that must be towed in order to clear snow will be cited and held responsible for all tow fees.

-- Students are notified of snow removal dates and timing via postings in residence halls, Springfield College email, and posted signs at lots on the day of snow removal.
+- Students are notified in advance of snow removal dates and times via postings in residence halls, Springfield College email, social media, and posted signs.

 - It is the responsibility of the individual to find out when the removal will occur.